- Find a Course

 This program is focused on giving students the underpinning knowledge and practical skills that will enable them to undertake a wide range of jobs in a diverse and growing industry.

 Students learn through practical, hands-on classes and exercises in classrooms, entertainment venues and other locations.
 All classes have a strong focus on the skills which industry require.
-During your training at WSI Entertainment you will be taught and supervised by highly qualified, experienced teachers who are active in their professional roles within the entertainment industry.
+During your training you will be taught and supervised by highly qualified, experienced teachers who are active in their professional roles within the entertainment industry.

 For more information about WSI Entertainment, visit: